The New Upanishad.

 2. Emotions are states of the consciousness.

 3. The organs responsible for generation of emotions are the chakras (not the brain).
-In particular, the anahata chakra (the middle dantian) located in the thorax is responsible for generation of different variations of the emotions of love.
+For example, the anahata chakra (the middle dantian), which is located in the chest, is responsible for generation of different variations of the emotions of love.
 The completely formed anahata occupies the whole volume of the thorax.
 This organ can be easily developed with the help of special psychoenergetical techniques by people who are ready for this.

-Omitting many less important details, we can say that further development of man on the Path to Mergence with God consists in growing as a spiritual heart that expands from the anahata chakra.
-This growth continues then in the space around the physical body, then the spiritual heart grows to the size of our planet, and then — to cosmic sizes.
+Omitting many less important details, we can say that further development of a human on the Path to Mergence with God consists in growing as a spiritual heart that expands from the anahata chakra.
+This growth then continues in the space around the material body, then the spiritual heart grows to the size of our planet, and then — to cosmic sizes.

 * * *